 On the nose it gives off a good caramel scent with a smooth lingering vanilla aroma which carried on to the palate.
 The caramel becomes more subtle in flavour, and mixing with a little fruit, results in a smooth, silky lingering after-taste.

-Smashing on its own, but how about combining it with other ingredients?
+Smashing on its own, especially the Double Oaked, but how about combining it with other ingredients?

 Highball / Julep Cup